How do I connect my self propel cable to the gear box on my Petrol Lawnmower

 Step 1 – Remove the Wheels

-Step 2 – Remove the Axle Retainers
+Step 2 – Remove Axle Retainers

-Step 3 – Disconnect the Cable from the Gearbox
+Step 3 – Disconnect Cable from Gearbox

-Step 4 – Disconnect the Cable from the Handle
+Step 4 – Disconnect Cable from Handle

-Step 5 – Install the Replacement Cable
+Step 5 – Install Replacement Cable

 Step 6 – Reassemble the Mower